This is a sponsored post by Zeiss Meditec, a supporter of NewGradOptometry & new graduate optometrists 😎

 An OCT image might reveal areas of RPE atrophy and PED outside the funduscopically noted area of disease which is more consistent with a multifocal or chronic CSCR.
 In some cases, a PED without a neurosensory detachment might be noted.
 These PEDs sometimes resolve but can be stationary over years.
 Solitary PEDs might be thought of as an aborted CSCR but in my opinion are likely a finding somewhere on the pachychoroid disorder spectrum.
 OCT is vital in determining whether a patient can be monitored by me for a relatively benign case of CSCR or needs to be referred to a retinal specialist to rule out a malicious entity that needs immediate treatment.

-Hard Exudate on OCT
+Hard Exudate on Optical Coherence Tomography

 Funduscopically, white spots and dots are often difficult to localize to a certain retinal layer confounding the diagnosis.
 Hard exudates, cotton wool spots, and drusen vary in size, shape, and color which can impede proper diagnosis.